Hage Geingob Rugby Stadium

 The Hage Geingob Stadium (previously known as the South West Stadium) is a rugby stadium in Windhoek, Namibia.
-It is named after Hage Geingob, the President of Namibia.
+It is named after Hage Geingob, who was President of Namibia from 2015 to 2024.
 The stadium has a capacity of 10,000.
+Namibia Rugby Union is the owner and operator of the stadium.
+A transfer of ownership to the Ministry of Sport, Youth and National Service is planned.

 The stadium is commonly used by the Namibian national rugby union team who compete in the Africa Cup, and by the Welwitschias who compete in the Rugby Challenge.

-In Media

-This stadium was featured in the Rugby union video game series under the name "Windhoek".